aseradyn/flagon-with-a-dragon/web-dev/display-images-from-blob.md

 Displaying Images from Blob Storage
 ===================================

 For an app I'm working on, we are allowing users to upload all types of files into storage and then retrieve them again.
 We have a page where they can see a "preview" of the file along with its details.

+Since the files may contain confidential information, we do not allow public access to our blob storage.
+Instead, we have an authenticated API endpoint that returns the contents of a file, which we can then download or display.

 For things like documents, that means embedding a viewer of some kind, but images are handled natively by the browser, so we figured we could just grab them out of blob and dump them into the page.
 Right?
 Sort of.

 This does mostly work: